MicrosoftDocs/visualstudio-docs/docs/rtvs/faq.md

 Q. **Can RTVS connect to a VM created using the Data Science VM image on Azure?**

-A. Yes, from VS 2017 as the Data Science VM image has Remote R Services for VS preinstalled.
+A. Yes; the Data Science VM image comes preinstalled with Remote R Services for Visual Studio.

 Q, **Can RTVS connect to a remote machine with R installed?**